 Select the keywords you would like to save, click the plus sign, create a new list, enter your list name, and click "Create & Add."
+You'll also see which keywords are already added to one of your keyword lists.

 2. In Amazon, search for the top competitors for your product, and enter their ASINs into Keyword Scout to see all the keywords they are ranking for.
 Add these to your list as well.
 (We recommend adding at least their top 10 keywords.)